satyazzz123/Datazip-Assignment/README.md

-## We can also test the hot cold configuration through this
+## We can also test the hot-cold configuration through this
 ```
 SELECT
     disk_name,